LauraGer/IPO_Calendar/readme.md

   - [ ] decouple logic of building query and the execution
 - [ ] adding unit tests
 - [x] load Stock Symbols into postgres
+  - [x] currently only US is available from finnhub
-  - [ ] load worldwide stock details - currently only US is available
+  - [ ] load worldwide stock details via FMP API
 - [x] get historical data per Symbol
   - [x] add scheduler to load every day at 8am historical data for IPOs (only in 25 batches per day, free limit of Aplha Vantage)